TD22057/insteon-mqtt/doc/mqtt.md

 commands from the modem and report basic state changes.

 More complicated devices need more links than that to fully work.
-FanLInc, KeypadLinc, multi-button remotes, battery sensors, and the Smoke bridge all require link to be created from the device to the modem for every group/button and/or message that the device publishes.
+FanLInc, KeypadLinc, IOLinc, multi-button remotes, battery sensors, and the Smoke bridge all require link to be created from the device to the modem for every group/button and/or message that the device publishes.
 Multi-button devices also require that the modem have a link to the device for each button in order to allow scene simulation.
 The pair command can be used to